 Each leader has their own EDI requirements.
 This has created much of the trading complexity that exists in the supply chain today.
 Not only does every leader have their own requirements, but there aren’t any guarantees that their guidelines must follow the standards set by the ANSI X12 standards.

 EDI is generally classified as two different standards.
 X12 is widely adopted in North America and EDIFACT is leveraged in Europe and APAC.
 These standards are used to provide a governing schema for how to trade with another company.
 The standards are defined by unique characteristics that make EDI what it is.
-EDI transactions are made of multiple segments.
+EDI transactions are made of multiple segments, elements, qualifiers and loops.

 Segments contain unique elements.
 These elements are position based.
 In X12 they are separated by an asterisk.

 Diving deeper into an EDI transaction, we encounter the concept of “qualifiers.”
 Qualifiers are unique identifiers that describe the data in the transaction.
 For example, below ST in the N1 segment means Ship-To Address.
 You could also see a qualifier like SF (ship-from) or BT (bill-to).

 Segments can loop as well.
 This means that you can have a segment appear multiple times, depending on what the trading partner guidelines describe.
 In the screenshot below, we can see that the N1 segment appears multiple times.
 This means that there are multiple addresses listed in this transaction.

 Following translation, the business documents are transmitted to a partner using a communication channel like AS2 or another secure internet protocol such as SFTP.
 In some cases, a third-party EDI network provider or VAN provider is used to transmit the documents.
 After receiving the EDI documents, the receiver then uses EDI translation software to convert the documents to data in their internal formats.